 * Personal travel experiences, photos are highly recommended (up to 1000 words).
 These are best as first-person accounts of your own experience as an older traveler, accompanied by specific information such as further sources for information, prices, etc. We are not interested in destination travel pieces without a distinct, personal, senior tie-in or that you have queried and been accepted.

 * Essays -- either personal reflections on aging, family, contemporary life, etc., or thoughtful commentary on current events.

 * Miscellaneous other material you think will be of universal interest to seniors.

-The following topics currently are covered by assigned columnists and similar material has little chance of immediate acceptance (although we do like to keep a file on potential new columnists): National legislation and political cartoon; financial, health and legal advice; food, antiques and collectibles, grandparenting; sports and fitness, the Internet, auto care, RVs and new technology; and question and answer columns on relationships, pets, and beauty tips after 50.
+The following topics currently are covered by assigned columnists and similar material has little chance of immediate acceptance (although we do like to keep a file on potential new columnists): National legislation and political cartoon; financial, health and fitness, legal advice and technology.
 We also have a huge backlog of humor.

-Only manuscripts with a SASE will be returned.
-E-mail queries and submissions are welcomed, in fact, encouraged.
-Deadlines are 3 months prior to publication date (i.e. Christmas items due Aug.
-15 or sooner; December packets are mailed beginning September 1).
+Deadlines are 2 months prior to publication date (i.e. Christmas items due by end of September or sooner; December packets are mailed beginning October 1).